rajesh-eegala/ExpenSync/README.md

-# Expense Tracker
+# ExpenSync

 ## Overview

-The Expense Tracker is a web application designed to help users manage and track their expenses efficiently.
+The ExpenSync is a web application designed to help users manage and track their expenses efficiently.
 With features like adding, updating, deleting, and viewing expenses, the application offers a comprehensive solution for personal financial management.
 It also includes user authentication, allowing each user to maintain a personalized account for their expenses.

 ## About